emmercm/www/src/blog/_pin-gha-action-digests.md

 }
 ```

-When you merge this config file, Renovate will imme
+When you merge this config file, Renovate will immediately create a pull request pinning all of your un-pinned GitHub Actions.
+Then, it will

 ## Drawbacks